stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 task tft:apply
 ```

-### Customising the Module Code
+### Customizing the Module Code

 This tooling creates each new unit as a copy of the files in `tf/units/template/`.
-If the provided code is not appropriate, you can customise the contents of a module in any way that you need.
+If the provided code is not appropriate, you can customize the contents of a module in any way that you need.
 The provided code is for AWS, but you can replace this code and use this tooling for any cloud service.

 The tooling only requires that a module is a valid TF root module in the directory `tf/units/` and accepts these input variables: